News

 We are now required to see those who need to see us within two weeks, and to signpost those who don't to an appropriate service.

-Our reception staff will be receiving accredited NHS Care Navigation Training.
+Our reception staff have received accredited NHS Care Navigation Training.
 They may, for example, offer you an appointment with a pharmacist, a physiotherapy or may feel you have a problem that is suitable to be dealt with via an online consultation (using PATCHS).

 In most cases, if you use the PATCHS function on our website to submit details of your problem, you will receive a response within 24 hours, and often within a few hours.
 We encourage patients to use this facility.
 (It is possible that the outcome will be that we decide we do need to offer you a GP or Advanced Clinical Practitioner appointment).